boniattirodrigo/Oxford-Dictionaries-Alfred-Workflow/README.md

 ## How to use

-It's very easy to use, download the .alfredworkflow file and double click to install it, then type “oxford" in Alfred:
+1. Download the Workflow file;
+2. Double click to install;
+3. Type “oxford” and then type the word to look up the definition;

 ![Oxford Workflow](https://github.com/boniattirodrigo/Oxford-Dictionaries-Workflow-Alfred/blob/master/example.jpg)